khzaw/khzaw.github.io/_posts/2016-02-12-finding-a-knights-tour.md

 On an irregular board, the smallest rectangular board dimensions in which there is an open knight's tour is 3 x 4.

-Nevertheless, here are some of my programming attempts to search for a knight's tour.
+I was trying to solve problem out manually on a chessboard.
+There are some strategies if you start from a corner, but I keep running into dead-ends, if I start from a non-corner position.
+So, I resort to programming and here are some of my attempts to search for a knight's tour.

 ## Backtracking

 With a depth-first traversal with backtracking, a knight tour can be searched.
-The gist is that each branch of traversal, go with the first branch and if the search reaches a dead-end, go back a step and try other alternatives.
+The gist is that at each branch of traversal, go with the first branch and if the search reaches a dead-end, go back a step and try other alternatives.
 Eventually, either a tour will be found or there is no possible knight tour from the given starting position.

-{% highlight python %}
-def knight_tour(currentpos, board, count):
-    if count >= boardsize[X] * boardsize[Y]:
-        return True

-    for d in offsets:
-        newpos = currentpos[X]+d[X], currentpos[Y]+d[Y]
-        if is_legal(newpos, board, boardsize):

-            count += 1
-            board[newpos] = count

-            if knight_tour(newpos, board, count):
-                return True
-            else:
-                board[newpos] = 0
-                count -= 1
-    return False
-{% endhighlight %}

-Hence, staring from initial position on the board (`count = 1`), at every step down the search tree, increment the count and mark it on the board.
-If it turns out to be a dead end, reset the position and drecemt the count.
-Eventually, you either find the path (`count == total number of squares`) or you can't find a knight's tour.
-Here is the full code.

 {% highlight python %}
 X = 0